sehrope/dokku-logging-supervisord/README.md

 ## Logrotate

 This plugin create in directory "/etc/logrotate.d/dokku-app.d" logrotate config for each application.
-If application destroyed, config will be removed only if user don't change it (in dokku root, md5 checksum of config file stored).
+If application destroyed, config will be removed only if user don't change it (in app root directory, md5 checksum of config file stored).

 ## TODO